In this post, you will learn:

 Adding a Stanek bay window to your home will create a focal point in your favorite room that you can enjoy year-round.
 At Stanek Windows, the versatility of our window frames allows you to choose a style for each window opening and create the perfect look for your space.
 Our endless custom options give you the opportunity to match your new windows to the architectural style of your home.

 Not only are Stanek windows beautiful, but they also provide energy efficiency.
 According to the federal government’s Department of House and Urban Development studies, up to 70 percent of energy loss occurs in windows and doors, with 90 percent of window heat loss occurring through the glass.
-Our Comfort-Gard® PLUS glass features a multi-layer soft-coat low-E coating and is insulated with argon or krypton gas to keep warm air in your home during the winter and cold air in during the summer.
+Our Comfort-Gard® PLUS glass features a multi-layer soft-coat low-E coating and is insulated with argon gas to keep warm air in your home during the winter and cold air in during the summer.
 Our window glass also blocks 90 percent more UV rays than average glass, which keeps the warm air out of your home in the summer months and can help decrease fabric fade on window coverings, rugs and upholstery.

 Beyond saving energy costs, a Stanek bay window will also add overall curb appeal and value to your home.
 Bay windows add extra dimension to the interior and exterior of your home.
 Our sleek and durable hardware finishes give you the ability to match your window hardware with the rest of the hardware in your home.
 Along with their beautiful look, our windows provide added security to ensure safety for you and your family.